 Inspectors will use the same criteria as outlined above for import permit assessments to assess consignments at the border.

 The department’s inspection procedures may also involve attempts to wash off the coating of thawed product and visual comparisons of the product at the border to the photos and information supplied at the import permit application step to ensure consistency.

 My prawns are not par-cooked but they take much longer to ‘wash off’ the coating than other non-legitimate product.

 The department has considered these issues and a number of other potential measures carefully.
 It was deemed that mandating a par-cooking step was the only way to apply consistent requirements for this class of product.

 What about fully cooked prawns that are also BBC coated?

 The import conditions for cooked product will apply.
 All protein in the prawn meat must be coagulated and the consignment must be accompanied by a valid health certificate.
+Coagulation of prawn meat means that it has changed to a solid or semi-solid state with a colour change from translucency to white.
 Note that cooked prawns are now subject to ongoing randomly selected seals intact inspections, as outlined within the 69-2018 Industry Advice Notice.